pi-tau/conv-nets/README.md

 !["Residual block"](img/residual_block.png)

 The design of the ResNet follows the stem, body, head layout of GoogLeNet.
 The body uses four modules made up of residual blocks.
-The first module consists for two stacked residual blocks.
+The first module consists of two stacked residual blocks.
 The next three modules have the following structure: first a residual block that doubles the channels and halves the spatial dimensions, and then a normal residual block.
 Reduction of the spatial dimensions is done